CSESoc-CompClub/2025-Winter-Handbook/src/1_day_1_javascript/1_4_logic_arithmetic/1_4_operators.md

 # Operators

-There are different types of JavaScript operators.
-The primary types of operators you'll encounter are:
+In this part you will learn about the different types of JavaScript operators.
+The primary types of operators, you'll encounter are:

 - Arithmetic Operators
 - Assignment Operators